ryukzak/nitta/README.md

 Project status: early prototype.

-We develop the tool for generating and programming specialized non von Neumann CGRA processors for cyclic execution of control and signal/data processing algorithms.
+We develop the tool for generating and programming specialized non-von Neumann CGRA processors used for cyclic execution of control and signal/data processing algorithms.
 These processors are based on the original Not Instruction Transport Triggered Architecture (NITTA).
 That allows us to:

 - Provide high speed and parallel execution of irregular algorithms (where GPU is not applicable) in hard real-time (clock accuracy).
 - Make the processor reconfigurable for different application domains.